 7. Roti Prata

-Before leaving Singapore, I decided to have one more meal in the hawker center.
+Before leaving Singapore, I also stopped by Miss Kefir to get my Kefir (what is kefir?) fill of healthy goodness.
+I also decided to have one more meal in the hawker center.
 I thought about getting kaya toast again but then I spotted this flat bread.
 There were many variations of the dish, but I chose to eat it simply as it is, with just some sugar on the side and a cup of thick coffee.
 The Roti prata was crisp on the outside, and airy and flaky on the inside.
 It was simple, yummy, and cheap—everything I was looking for in a meal.

 So these seven dishes were all that I ate during my two-day shopping spree in Singapore.
 I couldn’t believe that all the food cost me just a little over $11.00, so that left me with a lot of spending money for shoes, bags and clothes.
 I think I overdid it just a wee bit because when I arrived in Singapore I only had a carry-on bag with me.
 I left Singapore with three more bags, and a good gastronomic experience.